-To build the large-scale toolset in an efficient and extensible way, we unify the tool format using Model Context Protocol (MCP), select commonly used tools in daily human workflows, and validate them under controlled credentials.
-To support flexible tool use and realistic open-world scenarios, we additionally provide an MCP-based tool retrieval index that enables agents to search and manipulate tools from a massive library.
+The action space~$\mathcal{A}$ defines what an agent can do.
+We build it to be large-scale, realistic, and extensible by unifying tools under the Model Context Protocol~(MCP), selecting commonly used tools in daily human workflows, and validating them under controlled credentials.
+To support open-world scenarios where no tool list is given in advance, we additionally provide a retrieval index that enables agents to discover and load tools on demand from the full library.

 \paragraph{MCP Server Selection.} We construct an executable tool universe by curating 5,571 tools from 276 MCP servers on Smithery\footnote{\url{https://smithery.ai}}, covering 204 production-grade applications (\eg Gmail, GitHub).
 Our selection follows a simple principle: we prioritize tools that are \emph{commonly used}, \emph{general-purpose}, and \emph{popular} in everyday human work, so that the resulting toolset reflects realistic workflows (\eg documents, coding, search, and collaboration).
 We build this collection through a hybrid pipeline that combines automated registry crawling with manual augmentation, allowing us to scale coverage while preserving tool diversity and practical relevance.
 To keep the setting faithful to real-world APIs, we retain each tool’s native invocation interface and directly use its original argument schema.
 For servers requiring authentication, we provision dedicated virtual accounts without personal information and configure them with controlled credentials, enabling authorized execution while ensuring reproducibility across runs.